Skip to main content

 Executive Director, Jennifer Taynton

-Native Seed Specialist, Susan Maupin
+Native Seed Specialist, Andrew Hebert

 Our Board of Directors at EcoSource Native Seeds & Restoration represent a cross-section of our community and are advocates for the cause.
 Board members work hard to ensure long-term sustainability of the organization so that the funds raised directly affect results.
 Introducing our current Board of Directors in order: